bradleyschacht/LasVegasWorkshop2025/labs/05 - Orchestrating warehouse operations.md

     <img src = "../assets/images/05_constraints_second.png"/>

-1. Click the auto align canvas button on the canvas settings to better align the activities.
+1. Select the **auto align** canvas button on the canvas settings to better align the activities.
 Verify the pipeline is configured to load stage successfully before moving to update the dimensional model.
 The diagram should look similar to the image below.

     <img src = "../assets/images/05_arrange_diagram.png"/>